yawudede/Image-to-Image-Translation/README.md

 # Implementations of Image to Image Translation via Generative Models using PyTorch

 ### 0. Introduction
-This repository contains implementations of fundamental Image-to-Image Translation via Generative Models, including Pix2Pix, DiscoGAN, CycleGAN, BicycleGAN, and StarGAN. </br>
+This repository contains implementations of fundamental Image-to-Image Translation via Generative Models, including Pix2Pix, DiscoGAN, CycleGAN, BicycleGAN, and StarGAN, Unsupervised Attention-Guided GAN, and MUNIT. </br>
 <br> Please note that I focused on implementation rather than deriving the best results.
 In other words, a set of hyper-parameters that I used may not produce the best results.
 For example, you can expect better CycleGAN results when increasing total epochs to 200.

 <img src = './Introduction.PNG'>